shubhammhaske-6610/scorecard/README.md

 ```
 Welcome to Student Scorecard!
-Enter student name (or 'done' to finish): Alice
+Enter student name (or 'done' to finish): Shubham
 Enter score for Math: 90
 Enter score for Science: 85
 Enter score for English: 92
-Enter student name (or 'done' to finish): Bob
+Enter student name (or 'done' to finish): Rajas
 Enter score for Math: 78
 Enter score for Science: 88
 Enter score for English: 80
-Enter student name (or 'done' to finish): done
+Enter student name (or 'done' to finish): Tejas

 --- Student Scores ---
-Alice:
+Shubham:
   Math: 90
   Science: 85
   English: 92
   Average: 89.0
-Bob:
+Rajas:
   Math: 78
   Science: 88
   English: 80